The Keto “Berry” Chocolate Mousse Halle Can’t Get Enough Of

 Hard-Boiled eggs blended into a chocolate mousse?
 Yes!
 Trust us.

 Maria was playing games with her two little boys one afternoon when her inbox was suddenly flooded with messages like, “Halle Berry is writing about you on Instagram!”
 Her friends and clients were elated for her.
 “As it turns out, Halle had been eating the recipes from my books without me even knowing she purchased my books!”
 Maria tells rē•spin.
-After reaching out to personally thank Halle for highlighting both her recipes and ketogenic nutrition philosophy, a beautiful connection between two, like-minded women was born.
+After reaching out to personally thank Halle for highlighting her recipes and ketogenic nutrition philosophy, a beautiful connection between two, like-minded women was born.

 Maria effortlessly concocts keto-friendly recipes with flavor and zest; her passion truly shines through.
 Suffice it to say that her cookbooks are international bestsellers for a reason!
-Just in time for National Strawberry Day, Halle is sharing one of her favorite keto desserts made for her by Maria; a “Berry” Chocolate Mousse.
+Just in time for Valentine’s Day, Halle is sharing one of her favorite keto desserts made for her by Maria; a “Berry” Chocolate Mousse.

 Compared to other fruits, strawberries are low in sugar and calories.
 They’re also packed with vitamins, minerals, and antioxidants.
 Maria brings a twist to this chocolate-strawberry delight by juicing the berries first and then blending in hard-boiled eggs for a sweet, creamy texture that might make you initially apprehensive—until you taste it.
 Juicing strawberries and blending hard-boiled eggs into a chocolate mousse may sound odd, but it’s Maria’s secret ingredient for a fantastic keto pudding.
-You only need 10 minutes to whip up this tasty treat and trust us, you’ll be making this recipe over and over again!
+You only need 10 minutes to whip up this tasty treat, and trust us; you’ll be making this recipe over and over again!
 It’s that good.

 Keto “Berry” Chocolate Mousse: